“May our work always be guided by the virtues of life that live within our hearts, rather than by the ego-driven desires of the restless mind.”

 The whole journey until here

-My journey began at 17, when I had a motorcycle accident that left me with a torn anterior cruciate ligament and meniscus.
-I started seeing a physiotherapist regularly, and through this experience I discovered a deep fascination with the human body and its capacity for movement and healing.
-This passion led me to study physiotherapy at university.
+My journey into this work began at 17, when a motorcycle accident left me with a torn anterior cruciate ligament and meniscus.
+Physiotherapy sparked my interest in the body and its capacity to recover, leading me to study physiotherapy and complete a Master’s degree in Sports Physiotherapy.

 The beginning of Energy in Motion